Denise Giardina: Life

-Giardina was born October 25, 1951 in Bluefield, West Virginia, and grew up in the small coal mining camp of Black Wolf, located in rural McDowell County, West Virginia, and later in Kanawha County, where she graduated from high school.
+Giardina was born October 25, 1951, in Bluefield, West Virginia, and grew up in the small coal mining camp of Black Wolf, located in rural McDowell County, West Virginia, and later in Kanawha County, where she graduated from high school.
 Like the rest of the community, her family's survival was dependent upon the prosperity of the mine.
 Giardina's grandfather and uncles worked underground and her father kept the books for Page Coal and Coke.
 Her mother was a nurse.
 When the mine closed, her family moved to the state capital of Charleston.
 As a member of a coal-mining family, and growing up with a 1960s social consciousness, Giardina often found herself in political conflict with the people and culture around her.

 Giardina received a BA in history from West Virginia Wesleyan College in 1973.
 She pursued graduate work at Marshall University in Huntington, West Virginia, and was preparing to go to law school.
-At this point, however, Giardina found a new spiritual home in the Episcopal church, which she found to be more broad-minded than the fundamentalist Methodism of her childhood.
+At this point, however, Giardina found a new spiritual home in the Episcopal Church, which she found to be more broad-minded than the fundamentalist Methodism of her childhood.
 Her pastor, Jim Lewis, provided reading suggestions that helped steer Giardina from law school to seminary: "I thought I was called to be ordained.
 I realized later I went because I needed that education for writing.
 [My books] are actually more theological than political."
-She received a Masters of Divinity from the Virginia Theological Seminary in Alexandria, Virginia in 1979, was ordained as an Episcopal deacon, and returned to lead a church in the area of West Virginia where she grew up.
+She received a Masters of Divinity from the Virginia Theological Seminary in Alexandria, Virginia, in 1979, was ordained as an Episcopal deacon, and returned to lead a church in the area of West Virginia where she grew up.
 However, she soon found herself in a conflict with superiors in the church due to her criticism of the coal companies, and left within a year.
-She moved to Washington, DC, where she joined a peace campaign and lived communally with some radical Christians in an inner city outpost.
+She moved to Washington, D.C., where she joined a peace campaign and lived communally with some radical Christians in an inner city outpost.
 This is when she began writing her first novel, Good King Harry.
 She later moved back to rural West Virginia for a while, then took a job as a congressional aide in Charleston.
 The novel eventually sold to Harper and Row, and was published in 1984.